Dunnville: History

-The former World War II RCAF Training Base, the Dunnville Airport, offers a unique window on history with its massive hangars and runways.
+During World War II the RCAF build the No. 6 SFTS Training Base for advanced pilot training as part of the British Commonwealth Air Training Plan.
+After No. 6 SFTS closed in 1944 the RCAF retained the airfield as a repair depot until the property was sold in 1964.
+The Cold Springs Turkey Farm took over the property and many years later it became the Dunnville Airport.
 Previously used for recreational flying and skydiving, the airport is now closed due to six large wind-turbine power generators on the airfield.
 The airport is also home to Haldimand County's newest museum, the No. 6 RCAF Dunnville Museum.
 It has also been the home of the Driver Rehabilitation Centre for the reality television program Canada's Worst Driver since 2010.
 The Grand River and nearby Lake Erie offers aquatic activities including swimming, sailing, windsurfing, canoeing and features prime locations for fishing.
 Nearby are Byng Island Conservation Area, Rock Point Provincial Park and Port Maitland's new pier.
 In the fall, Rock Point hosts thousands of monarch butterflies heading south.
-Dunnville is also the site of one of the largest expanses of provincially significant wetlands in Ontario; bird watching and nature photography are practised there.
-Smuckers Foods of Canada Co., which operates the Bick's Pickle Plant (Dunnville's largest factory), provides employment for a small percentage of the town's population, mainly students.
-In 2001, Bick's head office facility in Scarborough, Ontario was shut down and operations were transferred to the Dunnville location, where it remained until the end of November 2011, at which point it closed.
+Dunnville is also the site of one of Ontario's largest expanses of provincially significant wetlands where bird watching and nature photography are popular activities.
+Smuckers Foods of Canada Co., which operates the Bick's Pickle Plant (Dunnville's largest factory), employs a small percentage of the town's population, mainly students.
+In 2001, Bick's head office facility in Scarborough, Ontario was shut down, and operations were transferred to the Dunnville location, where it remained until the end of November 2011, at which point it closed.
 This community is the easternmost city that belongs to the Green Energy Hub of Southern Ontario.